cmd-master/iml-enron-fraudcase/README.md

 ## 3.1.
 Try a Variety of Classifiers and Pick the Best
-After trying several Classifiers, I ended up choosing *scalepcadtc* as my classifier because it had the highest accuracy score amongst the other classifiers that I have used.
+After trying several Classifiers, I ended up choosing *scalepcadtc* as my classifier because it had the good score in precision and recall.
 Below are the results of each classifier that I have used and the sequence of model.

-- 0.89 : SelectKBest, RandomForest
+- 0.84 : SelectKBest, RandomForest
 - 0.89 : Scale, PCA, SVC
 - 0.86 : SelectKBest, GaussianNB
-- 0.89 : Scale, PCA, DecisionTree
+- 0.84 : Scale, PCA, DecisionTree

 ```python